golioth/docs/docs/guides/lightdb/4-simulating-devices.md

 {"state":true,"brightness":30}
 ```

-On the other terminal, you should see the device receiving the new data when it changes:
+On the other terminal , you should see the device receiving the new data when it changes:

 ```
 New msg on path /.d/light/state Code: Content, Token: 19ba64b2baa06af9, ContentFormat: application/json